 Does Citronella Grass Repel Mosquitoes?

-The oils in citronella grass plant are what repel mosquitoes.
+The oils in citronella grass plants are what repel mosquitoes.
 However, the plant does not release the oils when it is just growing in a spot.
 For the mosquito-repelling oils to be useful, they need to be extracted, or you can simply crush or press the grass blades and rub them directly on clothes or skin.
 Be sure to test a small area of your skin for an allergic reaction first.

 As a companion plant in the garden, citronella grass can deter whiteflies and other pests that are confused by its strong, lemony scent.